Text Editor

 Features

-This extension thankfully relays on the following great libraries:
+This extension thankfully relies on the following great libraries:

 Installation

-This extensions is packaged with any new version of TagSpaces
+This extension is packaged with any new version of TagSpaces.

 User Manual